Skip to main content

 What this actually is

-ADHD is a disorder of executive function — the brain systems responsible for attention, working memory, planning, task initiation, emotional regulation, and impulse control.
-In adults, it looks like persistent procrastination, time blindness, working memory lapses, emotional reactivity, and running at 110% just to match others' 80%.
-Women are often missed entirely in childhood and diagnosed decades later.
+ADHD is a disorder of executive function — the systems responsible for attention, working memory, planning, task initiation, emotional regulation, and impulse control.

 Why the standard approach often falls short